 The investigating officers "were not able to bring incriminating evidence but relied on oral statements which are not warranted in the court of law," said Bokhari, who was appointed to his post by President Asif Ali Zardari.

 Chief Justice Iftikhar Chaudhry questioned why the anti-corruption chief needed more time since the case against the prime minister has been pending for about a year.
 He ordered Bokhari to bring the case files back to the judges later in the day so they can determine whether there is incriminating evidence.
 The anti-corruption chief pushed back, saying it would be difficult to bring the files in such a short time, but the chief justice insisted.

 "There may be some who consider themselves above the law, but let me make it clear there is no one above the law," Chaudhry said.

-The Supreme Court has clashed repeatedly with the government during the past year, especially over an old corruption case against Pakistan's president in Swiss court.
+The Supreme Court has clashed repeatedly with the government over the past year, especially over an old corruption case against Pakistan's president in Swiss court.
 Pakistan's Supreme Court convicted Ashraf's predecessor, Yousuf Raza Gilani, of contempt of court for refusing to reopen the case and ousted him from office.

 The judges pressured Ashraf as well, and the government finally agreed to the court's demand to ask the Swiss to pursue the case — which Swiss authorities have said privately they have no intention of doing because Zardari enjoys immunity while in office.

 Critics of the court have accused the chief justice of hounding the government because of bad blood between him and the president.
 Some have also suggested he is working in concert with Tahir-ul-Qadri, the cleric who has paralyzed key areas of Islamabad in recent days with his anti-government protest.
 Both men have denied the allegations.